Clarifai/docs/docs/portal-guide/model/model-types/text-to-text.md

 ## How to Fine-Tune Text Generation Models

 You can fine-tune a large language model for text generation tasks.
-In this example, we’ll demonstrate how to fine-tune the [LLaMA 3.1 8B Instruct](https://clarifai.com/meta/Llama-3/models/Llama-3-8B-Instruct) model for a specific use case using the Clarifai's no-code platform.
+In this example, we’ll demonstrate how to fine-tune the [LLaMA 3.1 8B Instruct](https://clarifai.com/meta/Llama-3/models/Llama-3-8B-Instruct) model for a specific use case using Clarifai's no-code platform.

 You can watch the video below for a step-by-step guide.